Want to add a little oomph to the shirt you’re sewing?

 As decorative tabs on a dress shirt or as functional tabs on a casual shirt, tabs are excellent style elements for drawing attention and give the impression of a thoroughly designed and well-crafted garment.
-They emphasize a tailored structure, and done right they are the difference between a home-made and hand-made look.
+They emphasize a tailored structure, and if done right, they are the difference between a homemade and hand-made look.

 But, sewing straight seams and sharp corners can be surprisingly tricky if you don’t have the right tools and know-how to handle the most crucial steps.

 There are three critical moments to keep in mind when sewing perfect tabs.
-Read on, and never dread sewing tabs again.
+So read on, and never dread sewing tabs again.